shakebugs/shake-react-native/README.md

 Add Shake.xcodeproj to Libraries in Xcode.

 Go to `Build Phases`, and add libShake.a from the `Products` folder inside the Library you are importing to `Link Binary With Libraries`

 ## Initialization
-Skip this step if you already initialized library using commands from the Getting Started section.
+Skip this step if library is initialized using `react-native add-shake` or `react-native link` commands.

 ### Android
 Add maven repository to your project level build.gradle file
 ```javascript